World Health Organisation win for Napier

 Napier has been recognised by the World Health Organisation as a leading safe city.

-Against 82 other entries from 30 cities around the world, Napier took out the 2016 World Health Organization Western Pacific Regional Office Healthy Cities Recognition for Violence and Injury Prevention (Safe Cities).
+Against 82 other entries from 30 countries around the world, Napier took out the 2016 World Health Organization Western Pacific Regional Office Healthy Cities Recognition for Violence and Injury Prevention (Safe Cities).

 The win comes following 10 years of Safer Napier – a multi-agency approach to prioritising safety in Napier with Mayor Bill Dalton as Ambassador.
 To enter, Safer Napier demonstrated leadership and collaboration in the fields of, for example, crime prevention, road safety and reducing alcohol-related harm.